 Deciding which window material is the right fit for your space is not an easy decision, whether you’re looking to replace existing windows or tackle a whole new project.
-It’s important to take into account what each type of window can offer in terms of function, style and cost savings.
+It’s important to take into account what each type of window can offer in terms of function, style, features and cost savings.

 Here is an overview of some of the most common window materials — wood, fiberglass and vinyl — and some key considerations when determining which material is best for you.

 Wood Replacement Windows